The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 Samsung Galaxy Watch Active 2: Heart rate accuracy

-Heart rate tracking compared: Samsung (left and centre) and Garmin (right)
+Heart rate tracking compared: Samsung (left and centre) and Polar H10 chest strap monitor (right)

 If you look at the back of the Active 2, the makeup of the heart rate monitor looks very different to the one on the first.
-That may well have to do with Samsung's future plans for tracking your heart and the information it wants to let users gain from those measurements.
+That's due to the heart-centric features that have now started to roll out on the Active 2.

 It's during workouts, as always, where we were most intrigued to see how the sensor fared.
 Could it handle things when the intensity went up a notch?
 The answer to that question is, mostly, yes.